anba/es6draft/README.md

 * Start the shell using either `./bin/es6draft` or `.\bin\es6draft.bat` on Windows&reg;.
 * `./bin/es6draft --help` prints the available options.

+### Downloads ###

+Prebuilt packages are available [here] [builds].
+The zip archive contains the full distribution, simply unzip the archive, start shell, and you are ready to go!

 ## Test Suites ##